gilday/how-to-microservice/README.md

 ## docker for container deployments

-Included Dockerfile builds an image runs the fat jar in a docker container
+Included Dockerfile builds an image which includes the Application plugin's distribution tarball.